ernestomederos/ernestomederos/README.md

 * 🌍 Currently living in Berlin, DE
 * ✉️ Email me at [ernestomederosdev@gmail.com](mailto:ernestomederosdev@gmail.com)
-* 🧠 At the moment I am working with my classmates on ""my final project at the Digital Career Institute GmbH, Berlin
+* 🧠 At the moment I am working with my classmates on "Labor Of Love", my final project at the Digital Career Institute GmbH, Berlin

 ### Skills